UmrAsf/pjwampuschatbot/README.md

 Project West Campus Chatbot (Prototype)
-Only works locally so far with local text files for context (/data) index.html just for visuals not actual final layout
+Only works so far with local text files for context (/data) index.html just for visuals not actual final layout Now uses pinecone vector DB

 How to Run This Project
 1. Create and activate a virtual environment